weifanjiang/Nullness_Lite/README.md

 chmod +x eval_script.sh
 ./eval_script.sh
 ```
+Currently, the script only shows the result of the Nullness Checker.

 ## Frequently Asked Questions
 #### 1. What if I got the following result when running the Checker Framework?